parker-camera/parker-camera.github.io/README.md

 3. Check out the website http://127.0.0.1:4000/

 Any edits you make should be reflected real-time on the page (although some changes, like to the jekyll config, you'll need to reload the container)

+# Photos
+* photos should be uploaded as PNG if possible
+* PNG will strip most of the camera metadata out.
+If you upload a JPG, make sure you either stip the metadata, or understand there may be locations/etc inside the metadata that will be publicly available